 I grew up in the San Francisco Bay Area and have lived in Healdsburg, California since 2005.
 My interests include graphic design and website design, branding, organic gardening (roses, perennials, vegetables), perfumery, gemstone jewelry, reading, geology, and photography.

-I created most of the branding items for Sonoma Scent Studio’s website and packaging using a camera and Adobe Photoshop/Illustrator (an exception is the lovely oak illustration that I used in my logo, which was drawn by a talented local artist).
+I created most of the branding items for Sonoma Scent Studio’s original packaging and website (when I owned the business) using a camera and Adobe Photoshop/Illustrator (an exception is the lovely oak illustration that I used in my logo, which was drawn by a talented local artist).
 I would enjoy helping other artisans with their branding design needs.
 I can create images and write copy for websites and packaging; for example, I can provide website slideshows, product hang cards, business cards, brochures, flyers for display at trade shows, box designs, and label designs.
 I also enjoy writing website content.
 When I first started Sonoma Scent Studio, I would have loved to have found a lower-priced alternative to expensive graphic artists for small design projects, and I hope I can help fill that need.
 Feel free to send me an email if you’d like to discuss these possibilities or if you are an artisan and would like to be featured on The Artisan Insider.

 I hope you enjoy your visit to The Artisan Insider!